How to send a WhatsApp Broadcast message

 The best solution for SMB and enterprise businesses is the WhatsApp Business API.
 In order to use the WhatsApp Business API, you’ll need to use a smart messaging software solution like Trengo.
 From there, getting started with the API only takes you about 10 minutes of time.

 By using the WhatsApp Business API, you eliminate the limitations that come with the regular app.
 Here are the most important benefits of using the API:

 - Manage incoming WhatsApp messages with multiple users

-- Automate answering incoming messages with chatbots, auto-replies, and quick-replies
+- Automate answering incoming messages with WhatsApp chatbots, auto-replies, and quick-replies

 To send a broadcast message via the API, you’ll need to use template messages.
 Template messages have to be approved by WhatsApp before you can send them out.
-They’ll check if the messages abide by their commerce policy.
+WhatsApp will check if the messages abide by their commerce policy.
 Previously, there was a daily limit of 800 templates, but now there are no limits.
 Depending on usage, your daily messaging limit can vary, and even reach up to 100K templates or unlimited.
 You can learn more about messaging limits here.

-Samples of WhatsApp broadcast messages for different situations
+WhatsApp broadcast message samples for different use cases

 Now that you are completely up-to-date on what a broadcast message is and how you can use it, it’s time for some inspiration.

 "Are you ready for the trip?
 We are!
 Your flight [flight number] to [city] will depart from [gate].
-Enjoy your flight!
+Enjoy your flight!"

 Do you want to learn more about using WhatsApp for your business?
 These blogs might also interest you: